telehash/telehash.github.io/v3/mesh.md

 All transports that support discovery will always be listening for incoming discover announcements regardless of the discovery state and pass those to the application to evaluate.
 Discovery does not need to be enabled to receive announcements and see other endpoints, only to announce the local endpoint.

-## Mesh Structure

-* a mesh is a local hashname and links to one or more other hashnames (full mesh)
-* they may have one or more routers, which only support "route" channels (was "peer") and do relaying/bridging
-* routers must come with keys/paths
-* individual hashnames may have their own router defined
-* a router must have a way to validate hashnames before routing to them
-* any hashname may advertise it's router as a path (and must provide routing to it for the first handshake)